Size7 feet (2.1 m)

 - The most distinguishable characteristic of this stingray is its tail, which contains numerous rows of small thorns and is long, slender and whip-like.
 The tail can be about two and a half times the length of the body.

-- Roughtail stingray is brown to olive dorsally and pale ventrally.
+- The roughtail stingray is brown to gray dorsally and pale ventrally.